open-mpi/ompi/docs/building-apps/removed-mpi-constructs.rst

 Removed MPI constructs
 ======================

-.. error:: **TODO This section needs to be renamed/updated for the
-           5.0.0 behavior.**

 Starting with v4.0.0, Open MPI |mdash| by default |mdash| removes the prototypes from ``mpi.h`` for MPI symbols that were deprecated in 1996 in the MPI-2.0 standard, and finally removed from the MPI-3.0 standard